johnwalker/lein-plz/README.md

  org.clojure/clojurescript       #{"clojurescript" "cljs"}}
 ```

-The dependencies in each map can be referenced by following their
+The dependencies in each map can be referenced from the command line
-filename with :as key and the group's name.
+by following their filename with the `:as` keyword and the group's name.

 ```clojure
 {:user {:plugins [[cider/cider-nrepl "0.8.0-SNAPSHOT"]